Mgr. Petr Špelda, Ph.D.

 Petr Spelda is an Assistant Professor at the Department of Security Studies, Charles University.

-He is interested in AI safety.
-Most of his works deal with inductive inference in various learning frameworks.
-He tends to believe that formal study of inductive inference is important for AI safety.
+I work in AI safety and epistemology.
+Most of my works deal with inductive inference in various learning setups.
+I believe that formal study of inductive inference is important for AI safety.

 AI Safety